-Check the National Weather Service Surf Zone Forecasts for the latest rip current, high and low tide and surf height information.
-Depending on which beach you’re headed to, you’ll want to check either the Morehead City/Outer Banks or Wilmington regional forecasts.
+Check the National Weather Service Surf Zone Forecasts for the latest rip current, high and low tide, and surf height information.
+Depending on which beach you’re headed to, you’ll want to check either the Wakefield, Morehead City/Outer Banks or Wilmington regional forecasts.

 Flags on public beaches also indicate rip current alerts: green for low hazard and calm conditions, yellow for medium hazard with moderate surf conditions, and red for high hazard with rough conditions indicating rip currents.
 Be sure to look for flags on lifeguard stations and read the sign keys when arriving at the beach.

 If you see warning signs of rip currents or moderate or high hazard flags, stay out of the water and alert others to do the same.
 If caught in a rip current, you should stay calm to conserve energy and allow yourself to think clearly.
 Don’t try to fight the current.
-Instead, swim out in a direction following the shoreline and swim toward shore once you’re out of the current.
+Instead, swim parallel to the shoreline and swim toward shore once you’re out of the current.

 Beach Warning Flags